1961 NCAA University Division men's basketball gambling scandal: Background

-Former Columbia University and NBA All-Star forward Jack Molinas would be the key figurehead alongside Joe Hacken for this gambling scandal in the NCAA after previously being retroactively involved with the CCNY point-shaving scandal back in the early 1950s.
+Former Columbia University and NBA All-Star forward Jack Molinas would be the key figurehead alongside Joe Hacken for this gambling scandal in the NCAA after previously being retroactively involved with the 1951 college basketball point-shaving scandal back in the early 1950s.

-Jack Molinas, an already well-known gambling associate that was related to the CCNY point-shaving scandal in 1951 to the point of being permanently banned by the NBA for gambling issues in 1954, was implicated as the primary key figure of this gambling scandal.
-One of his partners of crime in this operation at hand, bookmaker Joe Hacken, was a long-time friend of Molinas' since at least 1952 during his time at Columbia University back when Jack played basketball there.
+Jack Molinas, an already well-known gambling associate that was related to the 1951 college basketball point-shaving scandal to the point of being permanently banned by the NBA for gambling issues in 1954, was implicated as the primary key figure of this gambling scandal.
+One of his partners of crime in this operation at hand, bookmaker (and one-time independent basketball team owner) Joe Hacken (born in Austria-Hungary as Solomon Hacken), was a long-time friend of Molinas' well before 1952 during his time at Columbia University back when Jack played basketball there, with Molinas' first bet that he had with Hacken (who had the neighborhood nickname of Joe Jalop during that time due to him always driving an old battered car) occurring back when Jack was 12 years old during the World War II period (with Hacken essentially teaching Molinas a lot of the gambling terms necessary during this period of time at that age).
 In fact, the gambling scandal would technically begin with Hacken even before Molinas would be involved in the operation himself by as early as the 1954–55 NCAA season, with two St. John's University sophomore players named Michael Parenti and William Chrystal having been eventually discovered to have manipulated scores throughout their entire playing careers up until they graduated from the university in 1957.
 Despite their shenanigans being reported to head coach Joe Lapchick by a teammate of theirs named Gus Alfieri, no action was ever taken on them while they attended college.
 However, the scheme would only grow into a bigger problem once Molinas, who was playing for the Williamsport Billies in the Eastern Professional Basketball League for a few years following his banning from the NBA, got in touch with St. Louis bookie and gambler Dave Goldberg in 1957 with the suggestion that he should try and fix college basketball games to satisfy his gambling itch.